valancej/anchore-blogs/content/secrets/secrets.md

 - Whitelisted Images
 - Blacklisted Images

-The **policies** of a bundle define the checks to make against an image and the actions to recommend if tthe checks to find a match.
+The **policies** component of a bundle define the checks to make against an image and the actions to recommend if the checks to find a match.

 Example policy component of a policy bundle: